Bottom-up: The key to innovative corporate culture

 Strategic level

-The bottom-up approach to management
+The bottom-up approach in management

 To show how the bottom-up model works in practice, let’s look at a fictitious example:

-• Specific functional improvements
+• Concrete functional improvements

 • Estimated development effort